marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

         }
 ```

-This function writes the data passed as argument with pointer <em>\*in</em> into
+This function copies the data passed as argument with pointer <em>\*in</em> into
 the buffer pointed by the BIO object <em>\*b</em>.
 The decision whether to flush or not
 the buffer through the socket is taken based on the size of the data with respect to
 the size of the BIO buffer.
 If the former is smaller than the latter, the buffer is
-not flushed (line 14).
-The heartbeat response message here is 28 bytes and the buffer is 4KB,
+not flushed.
+In this case the heartbeat response message is 28 bytes and the buffer
-the data is written on the buffer but not flushed.
+is 4KB the data is written on the buffer but not flushed.

 ```text
 (gdb) print i